upsc IRS

 Is the exam for IAS and IRS the same?

 Yes, the exam for IRS and IAS is the same.
 UPSC conducts a single civil service exam for more than 20 services.
 IRS and IAS are two of them.
 A candidate will get into IRS or IAS depending on their rank and interest.
-Top rank holders are selected for IAS, and lower rank holders are chosen for IRS.
-But the exam for IRS and IAS is the same.
+Top-rank holders are selected for the IAS, and lower-rank holders are chosen for the IRS.
+However, the exam for IRS and IAS is the same.

 How difficult is the IRS exam?